coala/teams/community/community_ideas.md

 ------------

 - Find more GSoC like events and participate
-- Apply as own org for GSoC
+- Apply as own org for GSoC (Lasse Schuirmann)
 - How to manage students and mentors without handholding
 - Apply deadlines
 - How to keep students after GSoC is done